 A few years ago, I mentioned to the group of women in my yoga training program that I wasn't sure if I should go back to school to do my masters.
 One of my friends, Nicole, said, "just do it, " with her cute Spanish accent and a certain amount of conviction that stuck with me.
 "If you think you want to do it, just do it.," she said to me.
 Even now, I can hear her voice.
 It's the accent!

 I bet Nicole has no idea that her little bit of encouragement was a part of what helped to prompt a back-to-learning journey.
 When I think of her words, I'm struck by the power of encouragement.

-Sometimes support, a positive viewpoint and confidence in a person's ability to make sound decisions is all a person needs to give over.
+Sometimes support, a positive viewpoint, and confidence in a person's ability to make sound decisions is all a person needs to give over.
 Encouragement is so underrated.
 Even a small phrase can have a lasting effect.
 Try it out and watch the ripple effect of your words.
-Thanks Nicole and to all the other people in my life who lend me positive words, and in turn, give me strength to work at my goals.
+Thank you, Nicole, and to all the other people in my life who lend me positive words, and in turn, give me the strength to work at my goals.